6 Conflict Resolution Strategies That Can Save Time

 What most people fail to understand that their opinion is not absolute.
 While you don’t have to agree with your colleague, you can come to solutions that are mutually, not singularly beneficial.
 A lack of understanding about differing needs can result in broken deals, lost jobs and profit loss.

-Top Strategies for Conflict Resolution
+Top Conflict Resolution Strategies

 The good news is that you can resolve conflicts in the workplace easily if you look at them from an objective perspective.
 Here are some strategies that can help:

-Conflict Resolution Strategy #1 – Avoid Threats
+#1 – Avoid Threats

 When you feel as if you are being steam rolled or ignored at work, anger can build up over time.
 This can result in a fight when the emotions bubble over.
 For example, if you think a deal is going sour but the other party is not allowing you to speak, you can get fed up and threaten them with a lawsuit.